Russia blows up oil facilities in Ukraine as invasion continues

 The United Nations confirmed that 240 civilians have been killed in the fighting so far.

-Russian forces have targeted oil facilities in Ukraine as Moscow continued its invasion.
+Russian forces targeted oil facilities in Ukraine as Moscow continued its invasion.
 The oil terminal in Vasylkiv town, located southwest of Kyiv, and a gas pipeline in Kharkiv, Ukraine’s second largest town, were blown up on Saturday.

 Meanwhile, the United Nations confirmed that 240 civilians have been killed in the fighting so far.
 The global body also said that the number could be higher as several reports of civilian casualties are yet to be confirmed.